 - Tech training – Skills or certifications necessary to work on vehicles

-Obviously, if a state has passed regulations that control how an auto shop can operate, this will also factor into the cost of doing business.
-Shops that are located in areas with lower costs of living, less red tape, and low crime will have fewer costs and will charge their customers less to repair their cars.
+If a state has passed regulations that control how an auto shop can operate, this will also factor into the cost of doing business.
+Shops located in areas with lower costs of living, less red tape, and low crime will have fewer costs and charge their customers less to repair their cars.

-In terms of costs, the most affordable state to get a car repaired is Ohio with an average cost of $354 for a check engine repair and the same repair costing $414 in Washington D.C.
-After D.C. the four next expensive places to get this type of vehicle repair are: Connecticut, California, Georgia, and New Jersey.
-After Ohio, the next most affordable places are: Maine, Michigan, Wisconsin, and Vermont.
+In terms of costs, the most affordable state to get a car repaired is Ohio, with an average price of $354 for a check engine repair and the same repair costing $414 in Washington D.C.
+After D.C., Connecticut, California, Georgia, and New Jersey are the four following expensive places to get this type of vehicle repair.
+After Ohio, the following most affordable places are Maine, Michigan, Wisconsin, and Vermont.

 Changing Jobs in Search of a Better Hourly Rate

-Changing jobs based on salary or hourly wage alone can be shortsighted, though.
-There are many things to consider when deciding if a new job will be a better fit for you, and every worker needs to do the math before making a major career decision.
+However, changing jobs based on salary or hourly wage alone can be shortsighted.
+There are many things to consider when deciding if a new job will be a better fit for you, and every worker needs to do the math before making a significant career decision.

-If you find a job with a higher salary, but it’s located in a place with a higher cost of living, then you need to consider if the higher costs for rent, groceries, medical care, and transportation outweigh the higher salary.
+Suppose you find a job with a higher salary, but it’s located in a place with a higher cost of living.
+In that case, you need to consider if the higher prices for rent, groceries, medical care, and transportation outweigh the higher salary.
 For example, the cost of living in San Francisco is 96% higher than living in Salt Lake City.
-States with lower costs of living can still have higher costs in major cities as well.
+States with lower costs of living can still have higher prices in major cities.

 You also need to factor in other things that can drastically affect your quality of life, including the weather, the local culture and politics, commute time, crime, and the impact a change will have on your social life, especially your family and friends.
 It’s not worth relocating for a higher salary if you are miserable because you hate the cold (or the heat), feel out of touch with the local culture, and miss your family.

-While one area of the country may offer lower wages, it might be a very good place to raise a family, with low crime, lower housing costs, and an overall more affordable standard of living.
-It pays to do your research before you accept a new job somewhere else.
-If you are looking up auto repair hourly rates by state, take the time to also research the other factors that will determine if you will be happy in your new location.
+While one area of the country may offer lower wages, it might be an excellent place to raise a family with low crime, lower housing costs, and an overall more affordable standard of living.
+It pays to do your research before accepting a new job somewhere else.
+If you are looking up auto repair hourly rates by state, take the time to research the other factors that will determine if you will be happy in your new location.